On the 4d/3d/2d view of the SCFT/VOA correspondence: Introduction

 We use the ideas akin to those of Nekrasov and Witten \cite{Nekrasov:2010ka} to reformulate the prototypical example of VOA in the higher-dimensional SUSY QFT -- the SCFT/VOA correspondence due to Beem-Lemos-Liendo-Peelaers-Rastelli-van Rees (BLLPRvR, or simply Beem et.al.) \cite{Beem:2013sza}.
 This reformulated SCFT/VOA correspondence will be our ``unifying device'' connecting it with other constructions.
 This is different from the more typical philosophy in modern physics, in which 6d theories play the role of ``unifying devices''.
 For us, it is the 4d SCFT with its 2d VOA.

 According to the SCFT/VOA dictionary, each 4d $\cN=2$ superconformal field theory (SCFT) contains a supersymmetric sector described by a 2d VOA.
-It had been long suspected that an alternative formulation of SCFT/VOA in terms of the Omega-deformation \cite{Nekrasov:2002qd,Nekrasov:2003rj,Nekrasov:2010ka} of the 4d theory is possible.
-Indeed, by 2019 such formulation was found.
+It had been long suspected that an alternative formulation of the SCFT/VOA in terms of the Omega-deformation \cite{Nekrasov:2002qd,Nekrasov:2003rj,Nekrasov:2010ka} of the 4d theory is possible.
+Indeed, by 2019 such a formulation had been found.
 As it turns out, one has to start with the holomorphic-topological twist of the 4d $\cN=2$ SCFT \cite{Kapustin:2006hi} defined on

 where the Riemann surface $\Sigma$ is viewed as the holomorphic direction, and the two-dimensional surface $C$ is the topological direction.
-One then introduces the equivariant deformation (Omega-deformation) along the topological plane $C$ \cite{Oh:2019bgz,Jeong:2019pzg,butson-unp}, assuming that $C\cong \R^2$ has an $S^1$-invariant metric.
+One then introduces the equivariant (or Omega) deformation along the topological plane $C$ \cite{Oh:2019bgz,Jeong:2019pzg,butson-unp} (see also \cite{Butson:2020coe,Butson:2020mmu}), assuming that $C\cong \R^2$ has an $S^1$-invariant metric.
 Without the deformation, observables in the HT-twisted theory form a Poisson Vertex Algebra \cite{Oh:2019mcg}.
 The deformation localizes them to the origin of $C$ and induces singular OPE along $\Sigma$.\footnote{Such reformulation of the six-dimensional construction \cite{Beem:2014kka} also exists \cite{Bobev:2020vhe}.} It is this Omega-deformation approach to the SCFT/VOA, together with $C$ having the cigar geometry, which will play the role of ``unifying device'' for us.
 Perhaps it sounds simple, and that is because it is.
-They consequences, however, are quite interesting and nontrivial.
+The consequences, however, are quite interesting and nontrivial.
 So what kind of constructions do we relate it with?